-Homeless FA Training Centres are 5 day programmes of activity run in partnership with professional football clubs during April and May.
-As well as an incredible professional footballers’ experience for all participants, they also include a programme of incentivised learning and deliver a leadership qualification to every player.
+Homeless FA Training Centres are 5 day programmes of activity run in partnership with professional football clubs.
+As well as the inspirational experience of signing a contract and being treated like a player at a professional football club, they include a programme of incentivised learning and deliver a leadership qualification to every participating player.

-In 2014, our Training Centre partners are Arsenal, Aston Villa, Brighton and Hove Albion, Bristol City, Derby County, Fulham, Hull City, Manchester United, Norwich City and Sunderland.
+In 2014, our Training Centre partners were Arsenal, Aston Villa, Brighton and Hove Albion, Bristol City, Derby County, Fulham, Hull City, Manchester United, Norwich City and Sunderland.

 The Training Centres are a great experience and opportunity for all players, regardless of football ability.
 The emphasis is on personal development, both on and off the pitch, and we support players to increase their self-confidence, self-esteem, and offer help to improve stress management, teach leadership and a range of other life skills.

-The Training Centres are the first step on the Team England ladder, with 20 men and 20 women eventually selected to form the squads.
-Activity for these squads includes the 2014 Homeless World Cup in Chile.
+The Training Centre Programme is the first step on the Team England ladder, with 20 men and 20 women eventually selected to form the squads.
+Activity for these squads includes the Homeless World Cup.
 Players are selected using assessment criteria in line with the Homeless FA’s vision, with particular focus on positive attitude, teamwork, commitment, interpersonal and organisational skills, and improved physical health.

 This programme is all about personal development and we are keen to identify individuals who are intent on moving their lives forward and can benefit most from the opportunities we are able to provide.
 Players are not selected based on football ability and we would emphasise to anyone applying to the Training Centres that this is not a focus of our work.